Developing an application

 To develop a strong and competitive research funding application, you should consider the following steps.

-You should consider the following:
+You should also consider the following:

-- Ensure your application meets the definition of research
+- Ensure your application meets the definition of research.

-- Ensure the grant you want to apply for is appropriate for your stage of career
+- Ensure the grant you want to apply for is appropriate for your stage of career.

 - Talk to people who have previously won these awards or check the funding organisations web page to read past outcomes - What are its goals, values and direction?
 Think about how your research can contribute to that, and why is it important?

-Draft your application and budget chevron_right
+Draft your application chevron_right

 Draft your application early.
 Applications should address funding body guidelines and criteria.
 Consider project feasibility and how clearly your project demonstrates what needs to be done in this area/industry/location and why it needs to be done; how and when the research will be undertaken and who will do it.